Community Garden

 Community gardens are a great way to bring folks together around healthy living.
 Spending time outdoors, growing your own food, building resilience and connecting with the Earth are all part of a livelihood that respects all beings.
 Nourishment happens on many levels.
 Contact us for the many ways you can volunteer.

-Join us every Sunday during the summer for Mindfulness in the Garden at Deer Park.
+Join us every Sunday from June - September for Mindfulness in the Garden at Deer Park.
 We begin with a passage, 30 minute meditation in the garden, discussion/inquiry which includes a delicious tea from garden herbs. (usually lemon balm or mint) A favorite gathering for many and we hope you will join us.
 Contact Web of Connection via email at webofconnection@gmail.com if you have any questions.

 "Acts of Restorative Kindness" |